va1entin/arch-config/README.md

 # XFCE 4.20

-Open Settings Manager and apply the following settings in respective categories
+Open Settings Manager and apply the following settings in respective categories or run `xfconf-query` commands where applicable.

 ## Application finder